mattwang123/mt_hw/hw3/README.md

 - `decode` translates input sentences from French to English.
 - `decode-ext` translates input sentences from French to English with advanced decoder algorithm.
-- `compute-model-score` computes the model score of a translated sentence.

 You can run `decode` or `decode-ext` with no additional parameters needed.
 It will automatically translate the input sentences.